mattmunz/CommandLineInterface/README.md

 ## TODO

 * Describe the motivations for this project
-* Considering integrating with one of the many CLI libraries out there
+* Consider integrating with one of the many CLI libraries out there
 * Add user documentation

 ## Contact